UBC-MDS/DSCI-532_2024_9_solar-savers/CONTRIBUTING.md

     $ conda activate <ADD IN ENV NAME HERE>
     ```

-3. Use `git` to create a branch for local development and make your changes:
+3. Create a branch for local development and make your changes:

     ```console
     $ git checkout -b name-of-your-fix-or-feature